ESA title

 Added Value

 The principle of how SKAISEN works is described in the picture below.
-After collecting imagery by the satellite, SKAISEN processes the data and extracts valuable data only, which is then transported to Earth.
-This approach optimizes downlink by minimizing unnecessary data transmission.
+After the satellite collects imagery, SKAISEN processes the data and extracts valuable data only, which is then sent to Earth.
+This approach optimises downlink by minimising unnecessary data transmission and reducing latency.

 Current Status